How to Get the Smell of Weed Out of Your Car

 Essential oils with an essential oil diffuser may help mask the cannabis smell in your car.
 (Photo by Towfiqu barbhuiya on Unsplash)

 If you've ever visited a yoga studio, you're already familiar with the lovely scent of essential oils.
-Many people prefer to use essential oils instead of candles that may produce potentially harmful carcinogens while they're being burned.
+Many people prefer to use essential oils instead of candles, which may produce potentially harmful carcinogens while they're being burned.
 The best way to use essential oils is with an essential oil diffuser, which is basically a humidifier designed to diffuse water mixed with essential oils.
-To use these scented oils to remove the smell of weed from your car, you can use a car diffuser
+You can use a car diffuser to use these scented oils to remove the smell of weed from your car.

 2. Air Fresheners